James Williamson (film pioneer): Later life

-In 1910, following the production of his final film, The History of a Butterfly: A Romance of Insect Life, announced as the first of an unrealised series of innovative informational films on science and nature subjects, Williamson and his family moved to London, and his premises at Cambridge Grove were sold Charles Urban's Natural Color Kinematograph Company.
+In 1910, following the production of his final film, The History of a Butterfly: A Romance of Insect Life, announced as the first of an unrealised series of innovative informational films on science and nature subjects, Williamson and his family moved to London, and his premises at Cambridge Grove were sold to Charles Urban's Natural Color Kinematograph Company.
 That year he also patented a projector which inserted title slides into projected films.
 Williamson briefly returned to production in 1913 with a newsreel service which closed down shortly after the outbreak of World War I.

 By this time Williamson Kinematographic Company assets included a processing plant in Barnet and a factory in Willesden, where the famous Williamson's 'Topical' cameras along with a variety of other apparatus widely used in professional British film-making at the time were manufactured.
 During the war the company pioneered the development of aerial photography, producing gun-mounted reconnaissance cameras to photograph aerial battles.
 It also developed an innovative photogrammetry camera for scientific and military use, and a photo-finish camera for horse-racing.

 On 18 August 1933, Williamson died at his home in Richmond, Surrey of a heart attack.